-- TOEFL (Test of English as a Foreign Language) Scores: taken within 2 years: Internet Based Test with a minimum score of 79 - IELTS (International English Language Testing System:) taken within 2 years: with a minimum score of 6.0 overall band - Level 9 Completion Certificate and scored at or above the iTEP Level 5 from training and testing administered by The Language Company: www.thelanguagecompany.com (http://www.thelanguagecompany.com). - In some instances, international students who have earned a degree from an English speaking university (where the primary mode of instruction is English) in the past 10 years may also be considered for English proficiency waiver.
-Students should provide a letter of proof from the institution. - In lieu of previously defined satisfactory performance on the TOEFL, IELTS, or iTEP, international students who have attended formal education for three or more years in the U.S. may, at the discretion of the program, be considered for admission into the Graduate School with the recommendation of the program director who has been able to assess the students' English proficiency through voice conversation.

-• Academic Credential Requirements
+- English Proficiency - TOEFL (Test of English as a Foreign Language) Scores: taken within 2 years: Internet Based Test with a minimum score of 79 - IELTS (International English Language Testing System:) taken within 2 years: with a minimum score of 6.0 overall band - · Duolingo minimum score of 100. - In some instances, international students who have earned a degree from an English speaking university (where the primary mode of instruction is English) in the past 10 years may also be considered for English proficiency waiver.
+Students should provide a letter of proof from the institution. - In lieu of previously defined satisfactory performance on the TOEFL, IELTS, or Duolingo, international students who have attended formal education for three or more years in the U.S. may, at the discretion of the program, be considered for admission into the Graduate School with the recommendation of the program director who has been able to assess the students' English proficiency through voice conversation. - Academic Credential Requirements

-International applicants (except Canadians) are required to have all international college, university, or professional school statements of marks (transcripts) evaluated course by one of the following internationally recognized, comprehensive organizations approved by the North Dakota State Board of Higher Education:
+International applicants (except Canadians) are required to have all international college, university, or professional school statements of marks (transcripts) evaluated course by course by one of the following internationally recognized, comprehensive organizations approved by the North Dakota State Board of Higher Education: